Nearly Optimal Latent State Decoding in Block MDPs: Proof of Theorem -- Fundamental Lower Bound of Latent State Decoding

 \begin{definition}[Assumption 3.2 of \cite{DuKJAD19a}] For $\gamma > 0$, a BMDP is said to be {\bf $\gamma$-separable} if

 If no such $\gamma$ exists, then we say that the BMDP is {\bf $\gamma$-inseparable}. \end{definition}

-The following proposition shows that our notion of separability ($I(\Phi) > 0$) is {\it stronger} (in that it encompasses broader range of BMDPs) than $\gamma$-separability: \begin{proposition} If the BMDP $\Phi$ is $\gamma$-separable, then $I(\Phi) > 0$. \end{proposition} \begin{proof} We prove the contrapositive.
+The following proposition shows that our notion of separability ($I(\Phi) > 0$) is {\it weaker} (in that it encompasses a broader range of BMDPs) than $\gamma$-separability: \begin{proposition} If the BMDP $\Phi$ is $\gamma$-separable, then $I(\Phi) > 0$. \end{proposition} \begin{proof} We prove the contrapositive.
 Assume that $I(\Phi) = 0$.
 Then by Proposition \ref{prop:I=0}, there exists some $j \in \cS$ with $j \neq f(x)$ and $c > 0$ such that

 WLOG fix some $\nu \in \cP(\cS \times \cA)$ with $\supp(\nu) = \cS \times \cA$.
 Then, for arbitrary $(s, a) \in \cS \times \cA$,

 which implies that $\bm{b}_\nu(f(x)) = \bm{b}_\nu(j)$. \end{proof}

 \paragraph{Kinematic separability} \cite{misra2020kinematic} considered a notion of kinematic inseparability, in which two contexts have the same forward and backward probabilities.